 And, let’s face it, the biblical text itself is enormously problematic for the same reasons.
 Again Morris explains that “the role and significance [of the Bible] is increasingly perceived by many ordinary Christians as the benchmark for how to live and what to believe,” and this, to some extent, contributes to the assumptions that those with little or no access to the text might be perceived as “less Christian.”
 I’m not denying the infinite riches embedded and inherent in the verbal revelation of God.
 Psalm 119, for example, makes evident the source of life, wisdom, strength, freedom, right-living that can be found in engaging with what God has said.

 I am not denying, either, that the centrality of the spoken word at or around the introductory point to the Christian faith, as well as in obedient Christian living, is clearly presented within the text itself.
 The Apostle Paul, for example, states that “faith comes by hearing the message and the message is heard through the word about Christ.”
-Christ himself continually emphasises to his followers the imperative of acting in accordance with his Father’s verbally– expressed commands, just as he, the self– identified Son of God does, in fulfilling the mission for which He came to earth.
+Christ himself continually emphasises to his followers the imperative of acting in accordance with his Father’s verbally-expressed commands, just as he, the self- identified Son of God does, in fulfilling the mission for which He came to earth.
 Perhaps it’s not surprising then that discussions of the spiritual experience of people with profound and complex intellectual disabilities often have to contend with those who are committed to the absolute necessity of engagement with the text.
 John Swinton highlights the same difficulty, in terms of the purported problem of “offering the Word to those who have no words.”

 It seems obvious, then, that any suggestion that without apprehension of the words, no fruitful revelation or communication by God is possible, is a matter of enormous importance for us.
-If intellectual reflection on language– based sources were to be an indispensable part of how a human being might meaningfully encounter God, then for people with profound and complex intellectual disabilities there would be little hope for such encounters.
+If intellectual reflection on language-based sources were to be an indispensable part of how a human being might meaningfully encounter God, then for people with profound and complex intellectual disabilities there would be little hope for such encounters.
 Yet, as Wayne Morris again makes clear, this is the situation with which they are confronted, since “the mechanism by which salvation is realized according to this tradition excludes, in practice, the person with dementia, mental illness, or profound learning disability from even the possibility of participation in the future kingdom of heaven.”

 SLIDE TO POSITIVE RESPONSES